Read time: 2 minutes

 Firstly, the soap will enter the knot, where it will dry and won’t lather, therefore wasting product.
-Secondly, applying excess force causes strain to the bristles, reducing its efficiency in picking up and holding onto product as well as its ability to spread the lather evenly onto your skin.
-Instead, be gentle when lathering or applying - let the tips of the brush do most of the work.
+Secondly, applying excess force causes strain to the bristles, which can loosen them from the knot and result in premature shedding.

 DO: let it dry naturally

-When you’ve washed off all of the product from the shaving brush and shook out any excess water, let the bristles air dry by hanging the shaving brush upside down.
+When you’ve washed off all of the product from the shaving brush and shaken out any excess water, let the bristles air dry by hanging the shaving brush upside down.
 This will let any moisture and water drip out, away from the handle.
-If you’ve got nowhere to hang it, lean the shaving brush upside down on an angle against something sturdy, with the tip of the bristles sitting on a small towel to absorb the water as it drips out.
+A shaving brush stand is recommended, however if you don't have a stand, lean the shaving brush upside down on an angle against something sturdy, with the tip of the bristles sitting on a small towel to absorb the water as it drips out.

 DO: clean it regularly

-Always wash the brush after every shave.
+Always thoroughly rinse the brush after every shave.
 We also recommend giving the brush a deeper clean once a month.
-It doesn’t have to be anything extremely fancy - a mild detergent is acceptable.
-In doing this, you’ll be preventing dried up lather from accumulating which is the most common source of broken hairs.
+It doesn’t have to be anything fancy–your regular hair shampoo and luke warm water will work well.
+This will help to remove any residual lather from the bristles and knot.

 DON’T: use very hot water

 Instead, use lukewarm water when preparing the brush for a lather or washing the brush after shaving.
-While a hot shave may sound great (especially in Winter), the bristles are sensitive.
+While a hot shave may sound great (especially in winter), the bristles are sensitive.
 If the water is too hot, the ends get damaged over time and cause them to curl.
-Not to mention, hot water breaks down any glue inside the brush that keeps everything together, which will eventually break it entirely.
+Not to mention, hot water can break down the glue inside the brush that keeps everything together, which will eventually break it entirely.